is the sixth book of ten in Malazan Book of the Fallen

-, picking up where House of Chains
+, and it is the third and last book in the Seven Cities arc, picking up where House of Chains

 Meanwhile, an aimless Apsalar is given a list of assassination targets by Cotillion, and picks up a couple of mysterious but obnoxious ghosts along the way.

 Karsa Orlong continues to wander the wastes of Seven Cities, saving the life of a witch, Samar Dev, in the process.
-Fascinated by the huge Toblakai, Dev becomes his traveling companion, to Karsa's grudging acceptance.
+Fascinated by the huge Toblakai, Dev becomes his travelling companion, to Karsa's grudging acceptance.

 Heboric Ghost Hands, brimming with newfound power as the Destriant of Treach, sets off with his companions to Otataral Island in answer to the cries of the souls trapped in the mysterious jade colossus buried in the sand.

 And in Malaz City, Banaschar, a drunken former priest of D'rek, desperately attempts to keep his head above water in the mass of conspiracies and ulterior motives that is threatening to boil over and take the very heart of the Malazan Empire with it.